Bathalapalli-SaiRangaPavan/Software-Installation/Tomcat-Installation-RedHat.md

 cd bin/
 ls
 ```
-You can see catalina.sh, startup.sh, shutdown.sh etc binary files
+- u can see catalina.sh, startup.sh, shutdown.sh etc binary files

-u should be in bin to start or stop the server ./shutdown.sh
+- u should be in bin to start or stop the server ./shutdown.sh

 ```
 ./startup.sh